RX2Solutions/RX2Solutions.github.io/_posts/2025-11-12-Staffing Metrics That Actually Matter.md

 ### ROI-Focused Indicators for Engineering & IT Placements

 In today’s competitive technical landscape, simply filling roles isn’t enough.
-Engineering and IT organizations need to **prove the return on their staffing investments**, demonstrating how each hire drives delivery speed,<!--more--> quality, and business impact.
+Engineering and IT organizations need to **prove the return on their staffing investments**, demonstrating how each hire drives delivery speed, quality, and business impact.

-Traditional HR metrics like *time-to-fill* or *cost-per-hire* tell only part of the story.
+Traditional HR metrics <!--more--> like *time-to-fill* or *cost-per-hire* tell only part of the story.
 What matters more is *what happens after* the hire: how quickly the new engineer delivers, what quality they produce, and how their presence accelerates business outcomes.

 > “Traditional metrics like lines of code or number of features shipped rarely tell the full story of an initiative’s success or failure in contributing to overarching business goals.”
 >